venom-blockchain/generator-venom-scaffold/README.md

 # About The Venom Scaffold

-The Venom scaffold is inspired by the Truffle boxes and aims to help users create a project ready to test, deploy, and execute arbitrary scripts to develop smart contracts on Venom-like blockchains.
+The Venom scaffold is inspired by the Truffle boxes and aims to help users create a project ready to test, deploy, and execute arbitrary scripts to develop smart contracts on TVM-based blockchains.
 Under the hood, it's a [yeoman](http://yeoman.io/) generator.

 You can find a list of available templates running: